 While they are friendly birds in general, they can be skittish at times and easily frightened.
 For this reason, they are best kept on their own and away from other farm animals, dogs, and cats.

-They are fine with humans, although they are not prone to being handled or petted — if you want a chicken that you can cuddle and pet, the Ameraucana is not for you.
+They are fine with humans, although they are not fond of being handled or petted — if you want a chicken that you can cuddle and pet, the Ameraucana is not for you.
 Males can be aggressive and territorial at times and should be given plenty of space and not be kept in the same coop.
 One rooster to 10 hens is a good rule of thumb.

 Appearance & Varieties